2025 Paint Out Schedule

 Site Description: Beautiful 11 acre wooded Open Space on the Animas River.

 Directions from Durango: Head north on 550 towards Dalton Ranch.
-(About 8.5 miles from City Market North).
-Make the first right after Trimble Crossing Shopping Center onto Hermosa Meadows Road.
-We are at 741 Hermosa Meadows Road, in The Cove, on the left side.
-Brown and tan house with black bench on porch in front.
-Parking: 3-4 vehicles can park in our driveway.
+About 8.5 miles from City Market North, make the first right after Trimble Crossing (PJ’s) Shopping Center onto Hermosa Meadows Road.
+We are at 741 Hermosa Meadows Road, in The Cove, on the left side - a brown and tan house with black bench on porch in front.
+3-4 vehicles can park in our driveway.
 There is also parking in the cul-de-sac.

 Restrooms: Yes, inside house.
 Can access from rear patio door.